 How the Coca-Cola “Zero Waste Cities” program contributes to misinform citizen about what is truly a circular economy

 As you now know, billions of plastic bottles from companies like Coca-Cola enter the environment each year.
-Actually, the three companies Coca-Cola, Pepsi and Nestle produce all together more than half of the 186 billions plastic bottles put on the market every year!
+Actually, the three companies Coca-Cola, Pepsi and Nestle produce altogether more than half of the 186 billion plastic bottles put on the market every year!
 These bottles should be getting recycled, but most of them aren’t.

 SO WHAT IS THE PROBLEM?
-Coca-Cola says they care about plastic pollution – but with their history of opposition to Deposit Return Scheme (DRS), their words don’t match their actions.
-Coca-Cola is lobbying in many countries around the world against the come-back of a DRS, even for plastic bottles, which shows its will NOT to take responsibility for the pollution it creates in our environment, but outsource it to consumers/citizen (YOU!) and to local governments (also in developing countries).
+Coca-Cola says they care about plastic pollution – but with its history of opposition to the Deposit Return Scheme (DRS), its words don’t match its actions.
+Coca-Cola is lobbying in many countries around the world against the come-back of a DRS, even for plastic bottles, which shows its will NOT to take responsibility for the pollution it creates in our environment, but outsource it to consumers/citizens (YOU!) and local governments (also in developing countries).
 As long as Coca-Cola produces packaging designed to be used ONCE and last for centuries and does NOT actively implement DRS to recycle it to the same grade, it can not pretend to encourage a true circular economy.

 WHAT ENVIRONMENTAL ORGANIZATIONS ARE ASKING COCA-COLA – We’re asking Coca-Cola to clarify their position on container deposits and tell us how they plan to stop their bottles from polluting the environment.
-Join the The Story of Stuff campaign to demand them to take their responsibility.
+Join the #BreakFreeFromPlastic campaign to demand them to take responsibility.

 DEBUNKING THE COCA-COLA ZERO WASTE CITIES PROGRAMS:

-IN GREECE: According to Coca-Cola website, they started in 2018 a global “community legacy” program called Zero Waste City (Zero Waste Future – a World without Waste) that was launched in Greece aiming at making Thessaloniki “the first city in the country with the potential to become a zero-waste municipality“.
-This Coca-Cola program is made of of 3 components:
+IN GREECE: According to the Coca-Cola website, in 2018 they started a global “community legacy” program called Zero Waste City (Zero Waste Future – a World without Waste) that was launched in Greece aiming at making Thessaloniki “the first city in the country with the potential to become a zero-waste municipality“.
+This Coca-Cola program is made of 3 components:

-1 – “Print Your City” bringing a 3D printer to convert “plastic waste” into a few pieces of urban furniture’s.
+1 – “Print Your City” brings a 3D printer to convert “plastic waste” into a few pieces of urban furniture.
 This method of transforming plastic to an object of lower quality (from food grade to non-food grade plastic) is called downgrading/downscaling/downcycling, therefore it is not circular as the material can’t be kept in the loop.
-Zero Waste Montenegro as well as Zero Waste Europe do NOT support downcycling of material: though Zero Waste principle discourages the use of single-use products/packaging, when they exist, the next best alternative is to recycle them – so keeping a material in a ‘loop’ (= circular economy).
-If a city would print urban furniture’s with all the plastic bottles Coca-Cola produces every year, we would drown under plastic benches in our cities!
+Zero Waste Montenegro, as well as Zero Waste Europe, do NOT support downcycling of material: though the Zero Waste principle discourages the use of single-use products/packaging, when they exist, the next best alternative is to recycle them – so keeping material in a ‘loop’ (= circular economy).
+If a city would print urban furniture with all the plastic bottles Coca-Cola produces every year, we would drown under plastic benches in our cities!

-3 – “Interactive recycling and circular economy center” to educate people and schools on the values of the circular economy and a new approach to waste management.
-Such element can potentially be a good thing, providing that this center will not be used to misinformed citizen on a misleading definition of circular economy – as shown in the 2 previous components of its program.
+3 – “Interactive recycling and circular economy centre” to educate people and schools on the values of the circular economy and a new approach to waste management.
+This element can potentially be a good thing, providing that this centre will not be used to misinform citizens on a misleading definition of the circular economy – as shown in the 2 previous components of its program.

 What would make Budva a true Zero Waste city would be reducing its dependence on single-use materials, therefore reducing its overall waste production.
-Also an important increase of organics composting, reusing/repurposing streams and recycling of materials to the same grade would contribute to make Budva a truly Zero Waste city.
+Also, an important increase in organics composting, reusing/repurposing streams and recycling of materials to the same grade would contribute to making Budva a truly Zero Waste city.

-Zero Waste Europe and its 28 members are working with over 400 municipalities all over Europe that have taken on the challenge of the ambitious Zero Waste Municipalities Masterplan.
-What defines a “Zero Waste Municipality” are the firm and verifiable commitments to move towards zero waste and the results which that delivers.
+Zero Waste Europe and its 28 members are working with over 400 municipalities all over Europe that have taken on the challenge of the ambitious Zero Waste Master Plan.
+What defines a “Zero Waste Municipality” are the firm and verifiable commitments to move towards zero waste and the results that deliver.
 Zero Waste Municipality/City is a European Trademark owned by Zero Waste Europe.

-Becoming a Zero Waste city is about changing the way waste are dealt with, starting with reduction of residual waste, increase in composting, increase in reuse of secondary material, and at least increase in recycling – with monitoring and evaluation of results throughout the implementation phase.
-It usually starts by implementation of door-to-door collection of sorted waste.
+Becoming a Zero Waste city is about changing the way waste is dealt with, starting with the reduction of residual waste, increase in composting, increase in reuse of secondary material, and at least an increase in recycling – with monitoring and evaluation of results throughout the implementation phase.
+It usually starts with the implementation of door-to-door collection of sorted waste.
 The entire city and its citizen are involved in such transformation, and it can take months to years to implement.
 This reputable Zero Waste Cities program has been established by Zero Waste Europe – Giving a 3D printer or 40 containers to a city and organizing a cleanup does not make it a Zero Waste City!